Uploading SourceMap During Project Build¶

 Guance currently provides a Vite

-plugin that can easily upload the corresponding directory's SourceMap files during the build process of Web projects, solving the cumbersome manual upload process.
+plugin that can easily upload the corresponding directory's SourceMap files during the Web project build process, solving the complicated manual upload process.

 Note: Currently supports uploading for Web applications.